Raymondwu21/StickmanRun/README.md

-# How to Create a Stickman Running Game with Unity
+# How to Script a Stickman Running Game with Unity

 ## Introduction
 This project is a **2D Stickman Running Game** built using [Unity](https://unity.com) and [Visual Studio Code](https://code.visualstudio.com/) to program it.
 Players control a stickman as they jump over obstacles and survive as long as possible.
 This project is designed for beginners to learn the basics of Unity game development.